tearust/tea-camellia/docs/migrate_evm.md

 ## Txns
 ### Topup

-This is lock operation.
+This is exactly a standard transfer operation.
+Just has a fixed to_address. (its value is reserved_address)

-Sender's fund transfer to a reserved (or called locking) address.
-This locking address is a multisig account that controlled by the state maintainers group.

 This txn is sent from front end by the end user.

 Params:
 - amount: how much to topup in TEA
+- sender: address

 Verify:
 - sender signature
 - fund balance

 Action:
-It is just a simpple transfer txn.
-The transfer_to account is internal reserved_address
+Just a typical transfer.

+> Question: Do we still need this txn or event?
+Can we just use existing standard ERC20 transfer?

 ### Withdraw
-This is unlock operation.
+This is transfer txn with special multisig verification operation.

-State maintainers agrees and signed to transfer fund from the mulsig account back to the end user account.
+State maintainers agrees and signed to transfer fund from the mulsig account (reserved_account) back to the end user account.

 Params:
-- to_address
+- to_address: Address.
+The end user address
 - combined_publickey_signature

 Verify
-- This txn is not send during layer1 delayed grace period.
-- sender public key is included in the maintainer merkel_root. this makes sure the sender is one of the state maintainer. **Need to lookup State Maintainer contract**
-- combined_publickey_signature 1)public key is included in the maintainer merkel_root 2)signature for each public key 3)the number of public key exceed 50% of maintainer nodes number.
+- More than half of maintainer signed
 - sufficient fund in reserve

 Action:
 Transfer fund from reserved account to to_address

+> Question: Why we cannot use standard ERC20 multisig?
+> Answer: In our futher version, we may want to automatically change the maintainer public keys list when layer2 replace maintainer.
+Not sure if the existing ERC 20 multisig can easily update public keys list

 # CML_ERC_721
 Differences
 - Only **SUDO** can generate new CML seeds

+> Question: How could our layer2 marketplace call ERC721 txn to transfer ownership of CML?

-# maintainer contract (early stage version)
+# Maintainer contract (early stage version)
 ## Storage
-Merkel_root: Bytes,Verify if a public key included in the maintainer nodes group.
-total_maintainer: u32, How many total active maintainer nodes.
+maintainers: [maintainer_pub_key].
+All maintainer public keys
 ## Genesis
-Merkel_root empty.
-total_maintainer zero.

 ## RPC
-### if_public_key_included

-input
-- public key
-output
-- bool
-logic: if the public key is included in the merkel_root, returns true, otherwise false

-### get_total_maintainer
-output
-- u32, total_maitainer

 ## Events
-### merkel_root_changed
+### updated_maintainer_key
 params
 - sender public key
-- current merkel_root
-### total_maintainer_changed
-params
-- sender public key
-- current total_maintainer
+- [maintainer_key]

 ## Txns
-### update_merkel_root
+### update_maintainer_key
 params
-- new_merkel_root
+- [maintainer_key]

 verify
 - sender is **sudo**

 action
-- replace merkel_root
+- replace the [maintainer_keys]

 > Question, should we still need this to be a standalone smart contract?
-For future update?

-# Maintainer contract (later stage)
-TODO
+Can we combine it to other smart contract?
+Is there any future upgrade benefit as standalone

 # Machine Contract
 ## Storage
-issuer: List<issuer_address>
+issuer: [issuer_address] . an array of issuers address.
+Issuer are those TPM manufacturors.
+They can generate new machine TEA_id
-machine:Map<tea_id, (type, cml_id, owner_pubkey)>
+machines: Map<tea_id, (type, cml_id, owner_pubkey)>
-tappstore_startup_node_ips: List<(tappstore_startup_nodes_ip, cmd_id)>
+tappstore_startup_node_ips: [(tappstore_startup_nodes_ip, cmd_id)]
-network_bootstrap_ips: List<ip_address>
+network_bootstrap_ips: [ip_address]

 ## Genesis
 Add AWS Nitro as issuer_id 0